DonnaYoung.org

 Jensen's Format Writing, Revised

-Pictured on the left is Holly's English class notebook that held her checklists, schedules, class requirements, and completed assignments for grammar, composition, and literature.
-Read more about the notebook in Syllabus for Sections 1-4.
+Pictured [upper-left] is my daughter's English class notebook that held her checklists, schedules, class requirements, and completed assignments for grammar, composition, and literature.
+Read more about the notebook in English Class Notebook

 casual reviewJensen's Format Writing, A Brief Review

 Outside of this website, I have recommended Jensen's Format Writing for several years, but I have never said anything about the book at this website and it is about time that I did.
-Jensen's Format Writing teaches expository writing.
+Jensen's Format Writing teaches expository writing in a systematic way.
 If you read wikipedia's page on expository writing, you will see that expository writing is a type of writing that exposes information.
-According to the wikipedia, colleges and universities commonly require expository writing.
+According to the wikipedia, colleges and universities commonly require expository writing, and this is true.
 My son had to turn in a research paper during the first two weeks of his freshman year at a university.
 That was the first paper of many papers and he would agree that colleges and universities commonly require expository writing.

 Jensen's Format Writing, Revised by Frode Jensen is for students in the 8th grade and higher.
 It's 160 pages and my book, purchased in 2003 or '04, has the copyright year of 2002.